-Dr. Grannis is the Director of the Center for Biomedical Informatics and a Research Scientist at The Regenstrief Institute.
+Dr. Grannis is Vice President for Data and Analytics and a Research Scientist at Regenstrief Institute.
 He has been a close collaborator with national and international public health stakeholders to advance the technical infrastructure and data-sharing capabilities.
 He served as a member of World Health Organization (WHO) Collaborating Center for the Design, Application, and Research of Medical Information Systems, where he provided consultancy on issues related to health information system identity management; and implementing automated patient record matching strategies.
 He has built and studied automated regional electronic laboratory reporting systems that demonstrate substantial increases in the electronic capture rates for diseases of public health significance when compared to traditional, manual, paper- based procedures, despite substantial data quality challenges.
 He also oversees the evaluation of operational standards-based laboratory data interfaces between public health clinical laboratories and an electronic clinical messaging application used by both public health officials and clinicians.
 As co-chair of the U.S. Health Information Technology Standards Panel (HITSP) Population Health technical work group, he has helped lead development of technical Interoperability Specifications for nationally recognized public health IT use cases.
 Dr. Grannis also served as the Director of the Indiana Center of Excellence in Public Health Informatics, one of only four such centers of excellence in the United States.
 Dr. Grannis has received AHRQ R01 funding to develop methodological improvements for real-world patient matching systems.
 His recent research focuses on developing and testing large-scale HIE- based solutions in support of population health and public health informatics; integrating clinical and social determinants of health (SDH) to identify at-risk patients in need of SDH services, which include nutrition counseling, financial planning, and medical-legal partnership assistance; developing and testing novel patient matching methods; and leveraging machine learning-based models to improve discovery and decision support in a variety of contexts.
 He also serves as Chief Architect for OpenHIE, a global health collaborative supporting eHealth planning and implementation needs for developing countries.
 Dr. Grannis will serve as the “content expert” for the Informatics core competency domain.

 Peter Schwartz, MD, PhD